FaizanAziz2001/Calculator-Flutter/README.md

 # Calculator-Flutter
 Calculator Made in Flutter.
-The operations are performed using a library.
+The operations are performed using [math expression](https://pub.dev/packages/math_expressions) library for parsing strings.
 For switching the theme, a widget has been created.

 **Screenshots:**
 - [Dark mode](https://github.com/FaizanAziz2001/Calculator-Flutter/assets/98259868/40887171-a4e6-4561-be54-20775b20afa5)